Cindy2554/final_project_CindyVargas/README.md

 *Resolution*: Policies that will help retain affordable housing can help low income residents stay and benifit from redevelopment.

 This could read, "These changes are reminsicent of the effects of gentrification where hsitorically, low-incomer earners have trouble affording rising rents and alre ultimately pushed out of these changing neighborhoods.
-New Yorkers hsould be aware of such trends and sign polls to oush local policy makers to protect residents forced out of these neighborhoods.
+New Yorkers should be aware of such trends and push local policy makers to protect residents priced out of these neighborhoods. "